Car Accident FAQ Answered by Houston Lawyers

 If the accident happened;

-- In the city limits of an incorporated city such as Houston, you can contact the police department of that city and ask about getting a copy of your car accident report.
+- In the city limits of an incorporated city, you can contact the police department of that city and ask about getting a copy of your car accident report.

 - Outside the city limits then the County Sheriff probably investigated the matter and a call to the accident division of that department will probably work.